Fraudulent Orders - 7 Signs

 Many merchants don’t know how to handle possible fraudulent orders and choose not to say anything for fear of offending the customer.
 While you certainly don’t want to turn a legitimate paying customer away, you also can’t afford to take these situations lightly.

 You can check with your card issuer to see what they suggest.
-Each of the main card providers has clearly published recommendations and you’ll greatly diminish your risk by carefully following their guidelines.
-American Express asks merchants to call a dedicated hotline and speak with a fraud expert.
-MasterCard and Visa have virtually the same procedures.
+Each of the major card networks has clearly published recommendations for fraud prevention, and you’ll greatly diminish your risk by carefully following their guidelines.
+American Express even offers a few basic fraud prevention tools merchants can integrate into their systems.

-- Always maintain compliance and security measures.
-PCI DSS compliance is critical for preventing security issues, and can go a long way towards fraud prevention.
-Also, if you are a merchant who isn't using EMV chip-enabled cards.
+- Always maintain appropriate security measures.
+PCI-DSS compliance is critical for preventing security issues, and can go a long way towards fraud prevention.

 - Verify payments.
-Card Not Present (CNP) transactions in particular are a dangerous place for fraud.
-That's why CNP merchants use programs like Address Verification Services (AVS) to weed out potential fraudsters by comparing cardholder addresses against provided information.
-This is also helpful for Card Present Merchants, who also have the benefit of POS technology as well.
+Card-not-present (CNP) transactions in particular are a dangerous place for fraud.
+That's why CNP merchants use tools like Address Verification Services (AVS) to weed out potential fraudsters by comparing cardholder addresses against provided information.
+CVV matching is also critical for preventing a significant percentage of stolen card numbers from being used.

 - Implement fraud prevention tools.
 Several vendors offer fraud prevention tools using AI to automate decision-making for transactions.
 If a purchaser acts strangely or sets off red flags, then the tool can raise warnings or halt the transaction.

 In all situations, the best piece of advice is to remain calm and use your common sense.
-It’s easy to jump to conclusions, but you need to let your card provider sort through the details.
-The best thing you can do is prevent the transaction and tell the customer that further authorization is needed for the purchase to be completed.
+It’s easy to jump to conclusions, but great fraud prevention is driven by the details.
+The best thing you can do is pause the transaction and tell the customer that further authorization is needed for the purchase to be completed.
 Most customers will be okay with a short delay.
 Fraudsters will typically flee at the sound of the word “authorization.”